coderpatros/DogsUnleashed/README.md

 # Dogs Unleashed

 This is a map with all the SCC dog off leash areas and dog water bowls.
-This was an idea that came out of SCC HackFest 2015.

 It uses leaflet and esri leaflet to render the map.